 - Educate your sales and customer service team.
 As a society, we’re taught to sell, sell, sell and buy, buy, buy, no matter what.
 That’s a major reason why our planet is in crisis!
 By educating your teams to implement a philosophy to only sell items if it will benefit the customer, you will gain trust and happy, long-term customers.

-- Employ a follow-up process beyond the ‘Please leave a review’ request via email.
-For more expensive items, call your customers to not only establish a relationship with them, but also to receive important feedback about how the product is working and how you can improve.
+- Use a follow-up process that goes beyond the "please leave a review" email request.
+For more expensive items, call your customers not only to build a relationship with them, but also to get important feedback on how the product is working and how you can improve it.

 - Add a Q&A section to your products.
 Amazon offers this feature where customers can ask questions that aren’t answered in the product description.
 The best product descriptions are those that leave no more questions to be asked, but you only know what you know, so this will give you the opportunity to find out what customers want.
 If you have the resources, offer a chat option for quick questions.
 Even if it’s just over the holidays.

 - Invest in return management software if you’re spending too much time on returns that should be spent nurturing your customers.